-The following chart shows our estimate of worldwide production capacity in 2018:
+The following chart shows our estimate of worldwide production capacity in 2019:

-Worldwide production capacity - 2018
+Worldwide production o capacity - 2019

-1

 Chemours 16%

-Cristal 11%

-Venator 9%
+Tronox 12%

 Lomon Billions 9%

+Venator 8%

 Kronos 7%

-Tronox 6%

-Other 42%
+Other 48%

-Chemours has over one-half of total North American TiO2 production capacity and is our principal North American competitor.
-In February 2017, Tronox announced a definitive agreement to acquire the TiO2 assets of Cristal Global, but this acquisition has been challenged by U.S. antitrust authorities and has not been completed, and it is uncertain whether it will be completed.
-In 2018, Lomon Billions announced construction plans for an additional 200,000 tons of chloride capacity which is scheduled to come on line in 2019 and 2020.
+Chemours has over one-half of total North American TiO_2 production capacity and is our principal North American competitor.
+In the second quarter of 2019, Tronox acquired certain of the TiO_2 assets of Cristal Global.
+In 2018, Lomon Billions announced construction plans for an additional 200,000 tons of chloride capacity, a portion of which came on line in 2019.
+The remainder is scheduled to come on line in 2020.

-Over the past ten years, we and our competitors increased industry capacity through debottlenecking projects, which in part compensated for the shut-down of various TiO2 plants throughout the world.
-Although overall industry demand is expected to increase in 2019, we do not expect any significant efforts, other than the Lomon Billions expansion mentioned above, will be undertaken by us or our principal competitors to further increase capacity for the foreseeable future, other than through debottlenecking projects.
+Over the past ten years, we and our competitors increased industry capacity through debottlenecking projects, which in part compensated for the shut-down of various TiO_2 plants throughout the world.
+Although overall industry demand is expected to increase in 2020, we do not expect any significant efforts will be undertaken by us or our principal competitors to further increase capacity for the foreseeable future, other than through debottlenecking projects and the Lomon Billions expansion mentioned above.
 If actual developments differ from our expectations, the TiO_2 industry's and our performance could be unfavorably affected.